mco-gh/csync/README.md

-# csync - a simple command to push/pull a directory tree or file to/from the cloud.
+# csync - push/pull a directory tree or file to/from the cloud.

 ## Use Cases
 * Quick and painless propagation of state information across machines.